Correspondents

 - Aka: Eliza

-- Biography: Elizabeth Dickenson was born to John Dickenson Senior (of Birch Hall, Manchester and Taxal in Derbyshire) and Sarah Chetham, an old correspondent of Mary Hamilton's.
+- Biography: Elizabeth Dickenson was born to John Dickenson Senior (of Birch Hall, Manchester, and Taxal in Derbyshire) and Sarah Chetham, an old correspondent of Mary Hamilton's.
 Dickenson's brother, John Dickenson Junior, married Mary Hamilton in 1785.
 Hamilton was therefore Dickenson’s sister-in-law.
 In 1791, Dickenson married Chevalier Giovanni Domenico Palombi and they moved to Naples.
 The couple had 5 children.
-Dickenson wrote of her children, their qualities and their health, alongside other topics such as the war and political unrest in Naples.
+Elizabeth wrote of her children, their qualities and their health, alongside other topics such as the war and political unrest in Naples.

 - Project ID: EDP